 The truth is that Ethereum’s potential is still largely untapped.
 Smart contracts do have the potential to take much of the friction out of financial services, payment systems, companies, and even governments, but the technology is still so new that it is only just beginning to be adopted.

-If you are curious about the fantastic things that are happening in the Ethereum world, don’t miss a beat and subscribe to our newsletter.
+If you are curious about the fantastic things that are happening in the Ethereum world, don’t miss a beat and head over to our Ethereum Guides section.
 Have you had any experiences with Ethereum-based dapps?
 What did you think?
 Post a comment below–our community would love to hear from you!